anfractuosity/lightfantastic/README.md

 * pulse_ids.py - This file is used to pulse out an ID bit pattern for each of your WS2812 LEDs.
 You will need to record a video of the LEDs.

-* tag_leds.py  - This file is used to process the calibration video and save the position of LEDs along with their ID to a pickled file.

 # How it works

 See https://www.anfractuosity.com/projects/tree-lighting/ for information on the calibration process and playing